ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 ## Usage
 1) Power Up the System
-    - Turn on your Raspberry Pi and ensure that the vehicle is powered via the 12V battery for L298N motor driver.
+    - Turn on your Raspberry Pi and ensure that the vehicle is powered via the battery for L298N motor driver.
-    - Ensure your Bluetooth microphone is powered and connected.
+    - Ensure your Bluetooth microphone and Bluetooth speaker is powered and connected.
     - Ensure the RFID reader is wired and positioned properly.

 2) Start the Flask Server
     - Server handles mobile app communication and triggers the listening pipeline.
-    - Once the server is running, the mobile app can send commands to start voice recording.
-A .txt trigger file (flask_basla.txt) will be created automatically to signal audio capture.
+    - Once the server is running, the mobile app can send commands to start voice recording. flask_basla.txt trigger file will be created automatically to signal audio capture.

 3) Authenticate the User (RFID)
     - Only authorized users can activate the system.
 Place an authorized RFID card near the reader.